-Lydia recently served on the Season Selection Committee for the current AT&T Performing Arts Center’s 2018-2019 ‘Elevator Series’ and also as a committee member for the DFW #NotInOurHouse movement, which is tasked with adopting and adapting the Chicago Theatre Standards in an effort to create harassment free work environments in the world of professional theatre.
+As an active member of the DFW Arts community, Lydia served on the Season Selection Committee for the AT&T Performing Arts Center’s 2018-2019 ‘Elevator Series’ and served as a committee member for the DFW #NotInOurHouse movement, which is tasked with adopting and adapting the Chicago Theatre Standards in an effort to create harassment free work environments in the world of professional theatre.
 She is a member of the Actor’s Equity Association and is represented by the Mary Collins Agency of Dallas.
 Lydia is the co-founder and Producing Artistic Director of The Drama Club, a non-profit theatre company based in Dallas, that is driven by fantastical stories and inspired design.

 As a proud member of the Actor’s Equity Association, I perform under several contracts a year, and regularly work as a voice actor doing anime, video games, audio books, and radio narration.
 I’ve also participated in or produced several new play readings over the years, in an effort to cultivate new work in the DFW theatre community.

 Lydia Mackay IMDB